Brian Hartline: Miami Dolphins

 "bittersweet" because his team lost the game.
 After that week 4 performance, Hartline led the NFL in receiving yards.
 Hartline eclipsed 1,000 receiving yards, becoming the eighth receiver in Dolphins franchise history to accomplish the milestone.

 During the offseason in 2013, Hartline stayed with the Dolphins, signing a 5-year, $31 million contract, with $12.5 million guaranteed.

 Hartline suffered a torn PCL in the last regular season game against the New York Jets in 2013, which forced him to end his season.
 He led the team in receptions with 76, which is also a career-high, and finished his second consecutive year with over 1,000 receiving yards.

 Cleveland Browns

 Hartline signed with the Cleveland Browns on March 9, 2015.
 On May 23, 2016, Hartline was released by the Browns.

 NFL career statistics

 Coaching career

 Hartline joined Ohio State's football team as a graduate assistant in 2017.
 Already on the coaching staff as a graduate assistant, Hartline was named interim WR coach for Ohio State for the 2018 season after the firing of Zach Smith.
 The position was made permanent in December 2018.
 In 2020, Hartline was named to the AFCA "35 Under 35" Leadership Institute which annually recognizes the future leaders in the football coaching profession.

 In 2020, Hartline was named "National Recruiter of the Year" by 247Sports.
 On January 9, 2021, Hartline was promoted to passing game coordinator, on top of his title as wide receivers coach.
-In 2023, he was promoted to offensive coordinator at Ohio State.
+In 2023, he was promoted to offensive coordinator.
+In 2024, Chip Kelly was named the offensive coordinator and Hartline was relegated to co-offensive coordinator.
+After winning the national championship that season, Kelly took the same position with the Las Vegas Raiders and Hartline was named Ohio State's offensive coordinator once again in 2025.